carnivore-rb/carnivore/README.md

 ### Block execution

-It is important to note that when providing blocks, they will lose all reference to the scope in which they are defined.
+It is important to note that when providing blocks they will lose all reference to the scope in which they are defined.
 This is due to how `Callback` is implemented and is by design.
 Simply ensure that blocks are fully autonomous and everything will be